kragen/dernocua/text/rust-notes.md

-[Dynamically linking libstd *by default* isn’t an option because Rust doesn’t have an ABI][2], but [you *can* dynamically link with `-C prefer-dynamic`][4], which gives you a 10-kilobyte stripped binary which by default doesn’t work because it doesn't know where to find Rust’s libstd:
+[Dynamically linking libstd *by default* isn’t an option because Rust doesn’t have an ABI][2], but [you *can* dynamically link with `-C prefer-dynamic`][4], which gives you a 10-kilobyte stripped binary which by default doesn’t work because it doesn’t know where to find Rust’s libstd:

     : user@debian:~/devel/dev3; rustc -C prefer-dynamic hello.rs